digitarald/copilot-edit-playground/README.md

 This project is a "Pilot Training" application that helps users learn to fly with AI.

+## Pilot Training Tasks

+Ideas try out for different Copilot-powered development tasks:

+- Create a sign-up form with multiple steps and validation
+- Create a AI pilot quiz based on hard-coded questions, with a scoring page (add confetti)
+- Show current wind conditions for the user's location
+- Write tests for all those features
+- Add GitHub Models for some AI magic, which is hard as this app doesn't have a server yet

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).